Protests intensify in Los Angeles after Trump deploys hundreds of National Guard troops

-LOS ANGELES — (AP) — Tensions in Los Angeles escalated Sunday as thousands of protesters took to the streets in response to President Donald Trump's extraordinary deployment of the National Guard, blocking off a major freeway and setting autonomous vehicles on fire as local law enforcement used tear gas, rubber bullets, and flash bangs to control the crowd.
+LOS ANGELES — (AP) — Tensions in Los Angeles escalated Sunday as thousands of protesters took to the streets in response to President Donald Trump’s extraordinary deployment of the National Guard, blocking off a major freeway and setting self-driving cars on fire as law enforcement used tear gas, rubber bullets and flash bangs to control the crowd.

-Some police patrolled the streets on horseback while others with riot gear lined up behind Guard troops deployed to protect federal facilities including a detention center where some immigrants were taken in recent days.
+Many protesters dispersed as evening fell and police declared an unlawful assembly, a precursor to officers moving in and making arrests of people who don’t leave.
+Some of those remaining threw objects at police from behind a makeshift barrier that spanned the width of a street and others hurled chunks of concrete, rocks, electric scooters and fireworks at California Highway Patrol officers and their vehicles parked on the closed southbound 101 Freeway.
+Officers ran under an overpass to take cover.

-The clashes came on the third day of demonstrations against Trump’s immigration crackdown in the region, as the arrival of around 300 federal troops spurred anger and fear among some residents.
+Sunday’s protests in Los Angeles, a sprawling city of 4 million people, were centered in several blocks of downtown.
+It was the third and most intense day of demonstrations against Trump’s immigration crackdown in the region, as the arrival of around 300 Guard troops spurred anger and fear among many residents.

-By midday, hundreds had gathered outside the Metropolitan Detention Center in downtown Los Angeles, where people were detained after earlier immigration raids.
-Protesters directed chants of “shame” and “go home” at members of the National Guard, who stood shoulder to shoulder, carrying long guns and riot shields.
+The Guard was deployed specifically to protect federal buildings, including the downtown detention center where protesters concentrated.

+Los Angeles Police Chief Jim McDonnell said officers were “overwhelmed” by the remaining protesters.
+He said they included regular agitators who show up at demonstrations to cause trouble.

-After some protesters closely approached the guard members, another set of uniformed officers advanced on the group, shooting smoke-filled canisters into the street.
+Starting in the morning, the troops stood shoulder to shoulder, carrying long guns and riot shields as protesters shouted “shame” and “go home."
+After some closely approached the guard members, another set of uniformed officers advanced on the group, shooting smoke-filled canisters into the street.

 Minutes later, the Los Angeles Police Department fired rounds of crowd-control munitions to disperse the protesters, who they said were assembled unlawfully.
-Much of the group then moved to block traffic on the 101 freeway until California Highway Patrol officers cleared them from the roadway by late afternoon.
+Much of the group then moved to block traffic on the 101 freeway until state patrol officers cleared them from the roadway by late afternoon.

-The presence of the Guard was "inflaming tensions" in the city, according to a letter sent to Trump by Gov. Gavin Newsom on Sunday afternoon.
-He formerly requested Trump remove the guard members, which he called a "serious breach of state sovereignty."

-“What we’re seeing in Los Angeles is chaos that is provoked by the administration," said Mayor Karen Bass in an afternoon press conference.
-“This is about another agenda, this isn’t about public safety.”
+Nearby, at least four self-driving Waymo cars were set on fire, sending large plumes of black smoke into the sky and exploding intermittently as the electric vehicles burned.
+By evening, police had issued an unlawful assembly order shutting down several blocks of downtown Los Angeles.

 The arrival of the National Guard followed two days of protests that began Friday in downtown Los Angeles before spreading on Saturday to Paramount, a heavily Latino city south of the city, and neighboring Compton.

-As federal agents set up a staging area Saturday near a Home Depot in Paramount, demonstrators attempted to block Border Patrol vehicles, with some hurling rocks and chunks of cement.
-In response, agents in riot gear unleashed tear gas, flash-bang explosives and pepper balls.
+Federal agents arrested immigrants in LA's fashion district, in a Home Depot parking lot and at several other locations on Friday.
+The next day, they were staging at a Department of Homeland Security office near another Home Depot in Paramount, which drew out protesters who suspected another raid.
+Federal authorities later said there was no enforcement activity at that Home Depot.

-Tensions were high after a series of sweeps by immigration authorities the previous day, as the weeklong tally of immigrant arrests in the city climbed above 100.
-A prominent union leader was arrested while protesting and accused of impeding law enforcement.
+The weeklong tally of immigrant arrests in the LA area climbed above 100, federal authorities said.
+Many more were arrested while protesting, including a prominent union leader who was accused of impeding law enforcement.

-The recent protests remain far smaller than past events that have brought the National Guard to Los Angeles, including the Watts and Rodney King riots, and the 2020 protests against police violence, in which Newsom requested the assistance of federal troops.
+The protests did not reach the size of past demonstrations that brought the National Guard to Los Angeles, including the Watts and Rodney King riots, and the 2020 protests against police violence, in which Newsom requested the assistance of federal troops.

 The last time the National Guard was activated without a governor's permission was in 1965, when President Lyndon B. Johnson sent troops to protect a civil rights march in Alabama, according to the Brennan Center for Justice.